MONROE-PROJECT/Maintenance/README.md

     * If the node does not show any errors in the self-test, the file /monroe/maintenance/reasons may be removed, but the event should be reported in a maintenance ticket.
     * If a node is in maintenance mode for reasons not detectable by the self-test, please set write protection on the file *chattr +i /monroe/maintenance/enabled

-  * If the node is a **dropout** in the scheduler, the following actions should be taken, in addition to reporting the issue in a maintenance ticket:
+  * If the reported node issue is **Last heartbeat > 6h**, the following actions should be taken, in addition to reporting the issue in a maintenance ticket:
     * login via SSH maintenance access (a node that does not reply on SSH should be treated as fully gray)
       * *cat /var/log/biteback.log* - system self-test should report 25/25 successful tests, or errors